Replacement Algorithms

 std::ranges::replace()

 The replace() algorithm searches through our container for specific objects.
 It replaces any matching objects with a different object.
-The basic usage of the algorithm has 3 parameters:
+The basic usage of the algorithm has three parameters:

-3. The object we want to replace it with
+3. The object we want to replace them with.

 For each object in our range, an equality check using the == operator is performed with the second argument.
 If the equality check returns true, the object we provide as the third argument is copied into that position in the container, thereby overwriting and replacing the original element.